harrisoncramer/fullstack-template/README.md

 - Webpack proxying for backend
 - Multi-stage docker build for minimal image
 - SASS & loaders for styling
+- Express for SPA backend
 - React-router for routes
 - Lazy-loading for optimization
-- BundleAnalyzerPlugin
+- BundleAnalyzerPlugin for bundle management
 - URL Loader for Images/Assets
-- robots.txt for SEO